ysmood/yaku/readme.md

         If the list is an array, it should be a list of functions or promises, and each function will return a promise.
-        If the list is a function, it should be a iterator that returns a promise, when it returns `utils.end`, the iteration ends.
+        If the list is a function, it should be a iterator that returns a promise, when it returns `yaku/lib/end`, the iteration ends.
 Of course it can never end.

     - **<u>param</u>**: `saveResults` { _Boolean_ }